 Fancy food items that a person wouldn’t normally buy make a nice hamper, but a hamper full of useful groceries is also a well-received and practical gift.

 It’s a little more work than buying a pre-wrapped hamper off the shelf but isn’t the effort you take to personalise your gift makes the gift so much more meaningful.

 Often the theme will reflect the occasion for the hamper.
-A baby shower hamper will be quite different to a wedding hamper.
+A baby hamper will be quite different from a wedding hamper.

-If the occasion doesn’t present a specific theme (as in the case of a birthday) then consider:
+If the occasion doesn’t present a specific theme then consider:

 - Who is the basket for?